-According to current trends and industry developments, it’s becoming apparent that advertisers and publishers who don’t make use of programmatic are either leaving money on the table or wasting time on ineffective practices.
-As the online advertising industry gets more technology driven it’s best to adopt these practices and get with the times or else your business might fall behind, stagnate or even go under because of it.
+According to current trends and industry developments, it’s becoming apparent that advertisers and publishers who don’t use programmatic are either leaving money on the table or wasting time on ineffective practices.
+As the online advertising industry gets more technology-driven, it’s best to adopt these practices and get with the times or else your business might fall behind, stagnate or even go under because of it.

-If you’re a publisher and want to see first hand the advantages of an optimal programmatic advertising strategy, go ahead and sign up to MonetizeMore’s premium publisher plan and let our ad ops team help you get the most from of your ad inventory today!
+If you’re a publisher and want to see firsthand the advantages of an optimal programmatic advertising strategy, go ahead and sign up for a Profesional account at MonetizeMore and let our ad ops team help you get the most out of your ad inventory today!

-2017 was a big year for publishers.
-Header bidding ruled the programmatic industry, the thorn in many publisher’s side (ad blocking) continued to grow and ads.txt became the standard.
+2022 was a crazy year for publishers with the start of the AdOps recession.
+Header bidding still ruled the programmatic industry, while the thorn in many publishers’ side (ad blocking) continued to grow.